How do I apply for Emergency Accommodation?

 Family Hubs

 Family hubs are used for families with children who are experiencing homelessness.
-Family Hubs have the security of on-going placement that a hotel might not provide.
+Family Hubs have the security of on-going placement that a hostel or hotel might not provide.
 Hubs also have separate bedrooms, spaces for play and homework and either provides a communal kitchen or meals.
-Find out more on family hubs.
+Find out more about family hubs.

 There are extra supports available for homeless families.
-Children under the age of 5 with parents who are homeless (or homeless transitioning to permanent accommodation) get 25 hours of childcare free a week.
-This includes 15 hours of free pre-school, and a daily meal.
+Children under the age of five with parents who are homeless (or homeless transitioning to permanent accommodation) get 25 hours of free childcare a week.
+This includes 15 hours of free pre-school where children are eligible, or school hours.
+It also includes a daily meal.
 Public transport is also free to those living in emergency accommodation to cover school journeys and family travel.

 Refuges